 - Launch Gateway: check

 - Custom CloudFormation Script: a URL that points to your custom CloudFormation script in S3.
-Note only VPC ID is taken as input parameter.
+Note that only VPC ID is taken as input parameter.
 After gateway is launched, a CloudFormation stack will be created.
-One use case for this script is security groups and policies if you have a standard one.
+One use case for this script is security groups and policies.

 - Public Subnets: check.
 This will create subnets whose default gateway is IGW.